uralys/maperial.js/documentation.md

 ```

 Therefore, you will need an html tag for every map in your web page.
 Here is
-the container for the previous MapView.
+the container for the previous map.
 ```
 <div id="map1"></div>
 ```

+# MapViews

+Just a word about MapViews before to continue.
+The map you see just above
+is a MapView, just as can be a Lens, or an Anchor which are created as Tools.

+You may play with Layers on any MapView, so on the following chapter all layers
+are attached to a *view* rather than a **map**.

 # Layers

-- You may add any layers to your map, containing either images or data.
+- You may add any layers to your view, containing either images or data.
 - Use Fusion to merge your layers with custom settings and draw unique maps.

 ## Image Layers